hperrin/svelte-material-ui/packages/menu-surface/README.md

 Menu surfaces are an area where a list of actions or choices can be supplied to the user.

-See [MDC Menu Surface](https://material.io/develop/web/components/menu-surface/) for more information on API and Sass mixins.

-See [the Sass variable file](https://github.com/material-components/material-components-web/blob/v3.1.1/packages/mdc-menu-surface/_variables.scss) for styling variables.

 # Installation

 You won't generally need to install this package.
 The Menu package is usually a better choice.